 - Debilitating anxiety/panic attacks

 - Risky behavior

 - Personality change

 If you’re experiencing any of these symptoms, it could be indicative of a problem that should be addressed by a mental health professional.
 Don’t fall into the trap of self-diagnosis—leave the diagnosing to a licensed provider.
 At an inpatient mental health treatment center, you’ll receive professional assessment and care.

 Most mental health retreats offer the opportunity to escape daily stressors and relax in a therapeutic atmosphere.
 But if you have a diagnosable mental health condition, you also need medical support.
 An inpatient mental health treatment center can provide the help you need to reset your mind and rediscover joy in your life.

-If you’re ready for a mental health retreat, call Beachside Rehab at 866-349-17709 to learn more about our inpatient treatment programs.
+If you’re ready for a mental health retreat, call Beachside Rehab at 866-349-1770 to learn more about our inpatient treatment programs.
+We are a Mental Health Retreat that accepts insurance.
 Our caring admissions counselors can help you get started on your healing journey.